Accelize/apyfal/docs/installation.rst

 Windows
 ~~~~~~~

-Depending on the Python version, CSP targeted and wheel format
+Depending on the Python version, host targeted and wheel format
 availability, a C/C++ compiler may also be required for install
 dependencies.